-A Veggie or a Tool?
+A Veggie and a Tool

 Are you looking for something new to plant in your garden this year, something that you can eat and use as a tool too?
 Well look no further than the Luffa plant!